pavan88800/React-notes/Principles for structuring state .md

 ## 3️⃣ Avoid redundant state

-What it means: Don’t store something in state if you can calculate it from existing state or props.
+What it means: If you can calculate some information from the component’s props or its existing state variables during rendering, you should not put that information into that component’s state..

+## Avoid redundant state means:

+👉 If some information already exists in state or props, don’t store it again in another state variable.

 Why: Redundant state is unnecessary and can cause bugs.